 The long awaited final Title II regulations under the Genetic Information Nondiscrimination Act (GINA) will be issued tomorrow, November 9, 2010.
 The Equal Employment Opportunity Commission published proposed regulations under Title II of GINA on March 2, 2009.
 A period of public comment followed.
 The final regulations will have an impact on a number of employment practices, including wellness programs.
 We will be… Continue Reading

-Co-authors: Frank Alvarez, Michael Soltis, and Joseph Lynett ABC News has reported that a Fairfield, Connecticut woman, Pamela Fink, yesterday filed claims with the U.S. Equal Employment Opportunity Commission and the Connecticut Commission on Human Rights and Opportunities that her employer violated GINA when it terminated her employment on March 25, 2010.
-The federal Genetic Information… Continue Reading
+ABC News has reported that a Fairfield, Connecticut woman, Pamela Fink, yesterday filed claims with the U.S. Equal Employment Opportunity Commission and the Connecticut Commission on Human Rights and Opportunities that her employer violated GINA when it terminated her employment on March 25, 2010.
+The federal Genetic Information Nondiscrimination Act (GINA) (pdf), which went into effect… Continue Reading

 The Genetic Information Nondiscrimination Act (GINA) [pdf], signed into law in May 2008, prohibits discrimination by health insurers and employers based on individuals’ genetic information.
 Genetic information includes the results of genetic tests to determine whether someone is at increased risk of acquiring a condition (such as some forms of breast cancer) in the future,… Continue Reading